 The total expenditures for Services cannot exceed \$4000 per transition period.
 Community Transition Services cannot be used to cover the following items.
-Please note that this is not intended to be an all-inclusive list of exclusions:

-- -Rent;

-- -Home improvements or repairs that are considered regular maintenance or upkeep;

-- -Recreational or illegal drugs;

-- -Alcohol;

-- -Medications or prescriptions;

-- -Past due credit card or medical bills;

-- -Payments to someone to service as a representative;

-- -Gifts for staff, family or friends;

-- -Electronic entertainment equipment;

-- -Regular utility payments;

-- -Swimming pools, hot tubs or spas or any accessories, repairs or supplies for these items;

-- -Travel:

-- -Vehicle expense including routine maintenance and repairs, insurance and gas money;

-- -Internet service:

-- -Pet/Service/Support Care, including food and veterinary care;

-- -Experimental or prohibited treatments;

-- -Education;

-- -Personal hygiene services (manicures, pedicures, hair cuts, etc.), or;

-- -Discretionary cash

-- -Assistive Technology

-Any service or support that does not address an identified need in the Transitional Plan, or decrease the need for other Medicaid services, or increase the member's safety in the home, or improve and maintain the member's opportunities for full membership in the community is excluded.

-For individuals ages 22-64 transitioning from an Institution for Mental Disease (IMD), the individuals will not receive community transition services because Federal Financial Participation (FFP) is not permitted for services rendered to individuals in this age range while they are in an IMD.

-Specify whether the service may be provided by (check each that applies):
+Please note that this is not intended to be an all-inclusive list of exclusions: -Rent; -Home improvements or repairs that are considered regular maintenance or upkeep; -Recreational or illegal drugs; -Alcohol; -Medications or prescriptions; -Past due credit card or medical bills; -Payments to someone to service as a representative; -Gifts for staff, family or friends; -Electronic entertainment equipment; -Regular utility payments; -Swimming pools, hot tubs or spas or any accessories, repairs or supplies for these items; -Travel; -Vehicle expense including routine maintenance and repairs, insurance and gas money; -Internet service; -Pet/Service/Support Care, including food and veterinary care; -Experimental or prohibited treatments; -Education; -Personal hygiene services (manicures, pedicures, hair cuts, etc.), or; -Discretionary cash -Assistive Technology -Assistive reciniology Any service or support that does not address an identified need in the Transitional Plan, or decrease the need for other Medicaid services, or increase the member's safety in the home, or improve and maintain the member's opportunities for full membership in the community is excluded. opportunities for full memoership in the community is excluded.
+For individuals ages 22-64 transitioning from an Institution for Mental Disease (IMD), the individuals will not receive community transition services because Federal Financial Participation (FFP) is not permitted for services rendered to individuals in this age range while they are in an IMD. rendered to individuals in this age range white they are in an indi.
+Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Remote/via Telehealth Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person

+Relative

+└ Legal Guardian

+Provider Specifications:

-Provider Category Provider Type Title Individual Community Transition Service Provider
+Provider Category Provider Type Title

+Individual Community Transition Service Provider

+Annandiy C. Daytisinant Sayvisas

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

+Service Type: Other Service

 Service Name: Community Transition Services

-• • Inc IJΝ 'nd แล ı
+· · · · · · · · · · · · · · · · · · ·

-Community Transition Service Provider

-The FMS Vendor will only pay for work performed by a vendor that has a Business License and/or relevant skills for work to be performed.
+vidual vider Type: Con nmunity Transition Service Provider rov vider Qualifications License (specify): The FMS Vendor will only pay for work performed by a vendor that has a Business License and/or relevant skills for work to be performed.
+Certificate (specify): Not applicable.
+Other Standard (specify): Not applicable 'eri fication of Provider Qualifications Entity Responsible for Verification: The FMS vendor is responsible for validating vendor qualifications prior to processing invoices and verifies that the item is on an approved transition plan.

-Not applicable.

-The FMS vendor is responsible for validating vendor qualifications prior to processing invoices and verifies that the item is on an approved transition plan.
 The UMC vendor verifies the item is not on the exclusion list and a receipt is present for the purchase.
 The FMS Vendor will only pay for work performed by a vendor that has a Business License and/or relevant skills for work to be performed.

-The contracted FMS vendor verifies prior to each purchase.
-The UMC vendor verifies the item is not on the exclusion list and a receipt is present for the purchase during the quality review process.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Frequency of Verification: The contracted FMS vendor verifies prior to each purchase.
+The UMC vendor verifies the item is not on the exclusion list and a receipt is present for the purchase during the quality review process. /bl pendix C: Participant Services C-1/C-3: Service Specification ie N erv laws, regulations and policies referenced in the specification are readily available to CMS upon request through fedicaid agency or the operating agency (if applicable). ice Type: er Service s pi rovided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service pecified in statute. ice Title: Envi ronmental Accessibility Adaptations-Home

-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

-Environmental Accessibility Adaptations-Home

-HCBS Taxonomy:

-Category 1:

-Sub-Category 1:
+Category 1: Sub-Category 1:

-14 Equipment, Technology, and Modifications

-14020 home and/or vehicle accessibility adaptations
+14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations